Earn Your Michigan Social Work License

 - Completed 2 years of college (60 semester hours) with at least 4 courses relevant to human services, and GPA of at least 2.0

-- Complete at least 2,000 hours of social work experience accrued in not less than one (1) year’s time.
-This experience must be under the supervision of a LMSW or LBSW, as well as current employment in human services or social services during which social work values, ethics, principles and skills were applied.
+- Complete at least 2,000 hours of experience in the field of social work, accrued in no less than one (1) year’s time.
+This experience must be under the supervision of a LMSW or LBSW, as well as current employment in social services or human services during which core values of social work, proper ethics, and fundamental social work skills were applied.

 - A Licensed Bachelor’s Social Work (LBSW) must have earned their degree from a CSWE accredited school, as well as...